colyseus/docs/docs/cloud/compute-plans.md

 The Low Performance is powered by previous generation Intel CPUs and regular SSD.

+_(Recommended for development environments.)_

 ## High Frequency (Recommended)

 The High Frequency (Recommended) is powered by 3GHz+ Intel Xeon CPUs and NVMe SSD

-_This is the recommended plan for most production environments._
+_(The recommended plan for most production environments.)_

 ## High Performance

 The High Performance is powered by new generations of Intel Xeon CPUs and NVMe SSD.

-_(Availability of High Frequency and High Performane plans vary according to the region selected)_
+_(Availability of High Frequency and High Performane plans vary according to the region selected.)_

 ## Dedicated (Enterprise)